e-lie/renardo-pulsar-extension/Readme.md

-# Renardo interface for Pulsar
+# Renardoo interface for Pulsar

-See [Renardo's repository](https://github.com/e-lie/renardo) for installation and usage instructions.
+See [Renardoo's repository](https://github.com/e-lie/renardo) for installation and usage instructions.

 It basically works like the native interface, with some extras: